 Nutrition counselling during pregnancy

-Maintaining good nutrition during pregnancy is critical for the health of the mother and unborn child.
+Maintaining good nutrition and a healthy diet during pregnancy is critical for the health of the mother and unborn child.
 Nutrition education and counselling is a widely used strategy to improve the nutritional status of women during pregnancy.
 The strategy focuses primarily on:

-- enhancing maternal diet quality by increasing the diversity and amount of foods consumed
+- promoting a healthy diet by increasing the diversity and amount of foods consumed

 - promoting adequate weight gain through sufficient and balanced protein and energy intake